Unknown Year, Unknown Dimensions

 Experimental Structure Citation

 Deoxyribonucleic acid (DNA) is responsible for storing genetic information and contains all of the information that an organism needs to develop, grow, and survive.
 The DNA of an offspring contains information from the parent generation.
-The DNA A-helix exists under dehydrated conditions (Goodsell, 2001).
-It is right-handed and consists of 11 base pairs per turn ("B-Form, A-Form, Z-Form of DNA" website).
-In comparison to the B-helix (most common form of DNA), it has tipped bases and a deep major groove (Goodsell, 2001).
+The DNA B-helix is the most common form of DNA.
+It exists under neutral pH and physiological salt conditions ("B-Form, A-Form, Z-Form of DNA" website).
+It is right-handed and consists of 10 base pairs per turn.

 DNA is a chain of nucleotides, which are each composed of a deoxyribose, a phosphate group, and a base (adenine, thymine, guanine, or cytosine).
 The structure of DNA is a double-helix and base-pairing occurs between adenine and thymine and between guanine and cytosine (according to Chargaff’s rules).
 Adenine/thymine base-pairing consists of two hydrogen bonds and guanine/cytosine base-pairing consists of three hydrogen bonds.
 The sugar-phosphate backbone is closer in some portions of DNA.